| || |

 Draft Environmental Impact Report (DEIR)

 The DEIR was filed with the State Clearinghouse in Sacramento on Monday, January 6, 2014, and was assigned the following State Clearinghouse number: 2013062040.

-[Please note: In order to facilitate online access to the 604-page DEIR, City staff has posted a low-resolution version of document on this site.
+In order to facilitate online access to the 604-page DEIR, City staff has posted a low-resolution version of document on this site.
 The lo-res setting may slightly compromise print quality.
-However, hard copies of the DEIR are available at the following locations: a) 2nd Floor of City Hall - 1666 N. Main Street; b) Walnut Creek Library - 1644 N. Broadway; c) Ygnacio Valley Library - 2661 Oak Grove Road.]
+However, hard copies of the DEIR are available at City Hall on the 2nd Floor.

 • Shadelands Gateway Specific Plan Draft Environmental Impact Report (Appendices linked separately below)

 • Appendix A - Notice of Preparation and Comments

 • Appendix B - Air Quality and Greenhouse Gas Emissions

 • Appendix D - Cultural Resources

 • Appendix F - Hazards & Hazardous Materials